 - N95 Masks are required while on MCCH site premises.
 Face Masks are also available for volunteers.

 All meals must be scheduled in advance using our online tool.
 Please provide plates, utensils and cups with each meal donation.
 Follow the link below to sign up today.
-You can also download the PDF linked below to see complete details on what to make, where to deliver your meal, recipes our clients enjoy, and other frequently asked questions.
+You can also download the PDFs linked below to see complete details on how to sign up, when where to deliver your meal, recipes our clients enjoy, and other frequently asked questions.